marcoparello/CTF-Writeups/Junior-Crypt-2024/beginner/Stego-with-errors.md

 ![](../images/stego-with-errors-part-3.png)

-`cryptigraphy` should be `cryptography`.
-Therefore, the error character is `i`.
-The current flag is:
+`cryptigraphy` should be `cryptography`, so, the error character is `i`.
+Therefore, the current flag is:

 `grodno{mi}`